ARK-777tech/Data-/README.md

 # Data-
-Lets code and learn the 'DATA'
+Lets code and learn about the 'DATA'